-- 1. LFP #19 Matthew 27:35 literally fulfilled the prophecy of Psalm 22:18 that Jesus' garments would be divided by the casting of lots (dice). - a) Mark 15:24 The soldiers acted in their own interests in not wanting to destroy Jesus' expensive, seamless robe. - b) John 19:23-24 John gave a more precise account of these actions because he was an eyewitness, the only disciple who hadn't stayed away.
+- 1. LFP #19 Matthew 27:35 literally fulfilled the prophecy of Psalm 22:18 that Jesus' garments would be divided by the casting of (dice). - a) Mark 15:24 The soldiers acted in their own interests in not wanting to destroy Jesus' expensive, seamless . - b) John 19:23-24 John gave a more precise account of these actions because he was an eyewitness, the disciple who hadn't stayed away.

-- c) Matthew 27:36 The soldiers in charge of the crucifixion were professionals who had seen men die by crucifixion many times. - 2.
-Mark 15:25 During the three hours between Pilate's verdict and the crucifixion, Roman soldiers continually abused and mocked Jesus and led Him in the disgraceful procession to Golgotha. - 3.
-Matthew 27:37- The custom was to place on the cross a placard recording the criminal's crime so everyone would know. - a) John 19:19 Pilate wrote Jesus' charge to insult the religious leaders. - b) John 19:20 The three languages may have significance because they were the main languages of Jerusalem at the time.
-Jesus was on the cross for the whole world. - c) John 19:21 The religious leaders understood Pilate's insult and protested. - d) John 19:22 No longer concerned with the mob or a possible adverse report to Caesar, Pilate returned to his normal uncooperative ways and refused to change the placard. - 4.
-Matthew 27:39 The imperfect tense of the Greek word BLASPHEMEO, meaning to slander or speak evil of, indicated that the Jews continued insulting Jesus. - a) LFP #20 Psalms 22:7 and 109:25 prophesied this verbal abuse. - b) Mark 15:29 Wagging the head was an ancient gesture of scorn.
-2 Kings 19:21 - c) Matthew 27:40 The religious leaders twisted Jesus' words and challenged Him to give proof of His deity. - d) Mark 15:30 The religious leaders failed to understand that if Jesus had accepted their challenge to save Himself from the cross, the entire world would be lost. - 5.
-LFP #21 Matthew 27:41 Psalm 22:8 predicted the mocking of the religious leaders. - a) Matthew 27:42a While the general public taunted Jesus directly (verse 40), the religious leaders attempted to maintain a certain dignity by mocking Him slyly. - b) Matthew 27:42b The religious leaders would not have believed in Jesus as Messiah even if He had obeyed them and saved Himself.
-Furthermore, they would have had no reason to believe in Him then because He would not have attained salvation. - c) Matthew 27:43 Ironically, Jesus had the power to save Himself but to do so would have meant eternal judgment for those insulting Him. - 1) Shamefully, the religious leaders quoted Psalm 22:8, a Messianic psalm that predicted that some would say those very words of the Messiah. - 2) Psalm 22:7-8 All who see me sneer at me; they separate with the lip, they wag the head, saying, "Commit yourself to the LORD.
+- c) Matthew 27:36 The soldiers in charge of the crucifixion were professionals who had seen men by crucifixion many times. - Mark 15:25 During the three hours between Pilate's verdict and the crucifixion, Roman soldiers continually and mocked Jesus and led Him in the disgraceful procession to Golgotha. - - a) John 19:19 Pilate wrote Jesus' charge to the religious leaders. - b) John 19:20 The languages may have significance because they were the main languages of Jerusalem at the time.
+Jesus was on the cross for the whole world. - c) John 19:21 The religious leaders understood Pilate's and protested. - d) John 19:22 No longer concerned with the or a possible adverse report to Caesar, Pilate returned to his normal uncooperative ways and refused to change the placard. - 4.
+Matthew 27:39 The imperfect tense of the Greek BLASPHEMEO, meaning to slander or speak evil of, indicated that the Jews continued insulting Jesus. - a) LFP #20 Psalms 22:7 and 109:25 prophesied this verbal . - b) Mark 15:29 Wagging the head was an ancient gesture of .
+2 Kings 19:21 - c) Matthew 27:40 The religious leaders twisted Jesus' and challenged Him to give proof of His deity. - d) Mark 15:30 The religious leaders failed to understand that if Jesus had accepted their challenge to save Himself from the cross, the entire would be lost. - 5.
+LFP #21 Matthew 27:41 Psalm 22:8 predicted the of the religious leaders. - a) Matthew 27:42a While the general public taunted Jesus directly (verse 40), the religious leaders attempted to maintain a certain dignity by mocking slyly. - b) Matthew 27:42b The religious leaders would not have believed in Jesus as Messiah even if He had obeyed them and Himself.
+Furthermore, they would have had no reason to believe in Him then because He would not have attained salvation. - c) Matthew 27:43 Ironically, Jesus had the power to Himself but to do so would have meant eternal judgment for those insulting Him. - 1) Shamefully, the religious leaders quoted Psalm 22:8, a Messianic psalm that predicted that some would say those very of the Messiah. - Psalm 22:7-8 All who see me sneer at me; they separate with the lip, they wag the , saying, "Commit yourself to the LORD.
 Let Him deliver him.
 Let Him rescue him because He delights in him." - 6.
-Luke 23:36-37 The soldiers joined in the mocking, reflecting the whole world's hateful attitude toward the Truth.
+Luke 23:36-37 The soldiers joined in the mocking, reflecting the whole world's hateful attitude toward the .
 John 15:18-19, 17:14